nitesla/transaction-statistics-api/README.md

 2. GET /transaction: returns the statistic based on the transactions of the last 30 seconds
 3. DELETE /transaction: deletes all transactions.

+# AlgorithmSolution

+This solution also contains implementations for the algorithm tasks